alanphys/BeamSchemeV1/readme.txt

 8) Notes on normalising
 The program uses the normalised, corrected 2D array data.
 No normalisation should be necessary for the 2D arrays if they have been calibrated and zeroed correctly.

 There are three normalisation modes.
 None, CAX or maximum.
 Normalisation places the minimum of the image at 0 and the CAX or maximum value at 100.
-If the image contains dead pixels or other strange artifacts it is possible for the normalisation to fail and give you strange results.
+If the image contains dead pixels, burn markers or other strange artifacts it is possible for the normalisation to fail and give you strange results.
 This is not the fault of the program but of the image.
 See the previous comment about calibration.
 Normalisation acts on the windowed data and is non-destructive.

 9) Release notes
 These detail new or changed functionality in BeamScheme.
 Please see the History for bug fixes.

 Version 1.00
-BeamScheme v1.00 is virtually a complete rewrite of BeamScheme.
+BeamScheme v1.00 is virtually a complete rewrite of BeamScheme featuring a new parameter calculation engine.
 The code has been extensively modularised making it easy to add new parameters.
 New algorithms have been implemented with individual parameter calculation.
 Extensive unit testing has been implemented.
 The GUI has been updated.
+The expression parser has been dropped and all parameters are calculated in the code.
+Efficiency is achieved by only calculating needed parameters.

 Version 0.54
 This is a bug fix release.